kyma-project/opentelemetry-collector-components/README.md

 ## Development

-### Running the receiver locally
+### Running the Receiver Locally
-Following are the steps to run the receiver locally:
-- update the [builder-config.yaml](./cmd/otelkymacol/builder-config.yaml) with the desired receiver.
+1. Update the [builder-config.yaml](./cmd/otelkymacol/builder-config.yaml) with the desired receiver.
-- run make target `make genotelkymacol`
+2. Run make target `make genotelkymacol`.
-- create a valid `config.yaml` for the receiver and place it as `./local/config.yaml`
+3. Create a valid `config.yaml` for the receiver and place it as `./local/config.yaml`.
-- run the receiver by calling make target `make run`
+4. To run the receiver, call make target `make run`.

 ## Contributing